pvnetto/minimeta/README.md

 ## Getting Started

-Minimeta requires C++17 or later and was tested on all major compilers (MSVC, GCC and Clang).
+Minimeta requires C++17 or later and was tested with all major compilers (MSVC, GCC and Clang).
 I've only run it on Windows though, so it's not guaranteed to work on other platforms.

 There are two different ways to use Minimeta: With or without the LibTooling pre-build step.